wmeints/nuxt-static-blog/content/articles/2023-12-28/create-a-static-blog-with-nuxt.md

 This is a sample blog post.
 ```

-To render the content we'll need to set up a page that's going to load the markdown file.
-It's easiest if you use a page
+To render the content I needed to set up a page that's going to load the markdown file and render it.
-structure that mirrors the structure in the `content` directory.
-For me that meant, I had to create a
+It turns out that this works best if you use a page structure that mirrors the structure in the `content` directory.
-file `pages/articles/[...slug].vue`.
+For me that meant, I had to create a Vue component in the file `pages/articles/[...slug].vue`.

 The `[...slug]` part makes it so that any segment in the url after `/articles` is matched and leads to this page.